Skip to main content

 Native Americans passing through the area also applied fires to increase food supply, as more nuts and berries grew after a fire; it also allowed them to drive game for hunting.
 However, natural and intentional fires were suppressed in the 1940s because of the urbanization of the area.

-When there are no controlled fires, the pitch pine canopy can close, harming and reducing grassy areas as the scrub oak becomes too dense.
-Native species can be eliminated.
 When this happens, it actually creates a condition that can lead to devastating wildfires that threaten the wildlife and surrounding properties.
 One such fire occurred in the early 1980s that burned several hundred acres and damaged power lines nearby.

 After that catastrophic fire, in 1988 the New York State Legislature created the Albany Pine Bush Commission, placing them in charge of coordinating a Fire Management Plan.